mrufflesmcghie/minimal-mistakes/_portfolio/Matt.md

 ---

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery class="circle" caption="This is a sample gallery to go along with this case study." %}